Skip to main content

 If you are currently on a trip abroad

+We will provide support to minimise the disruption to your trip.
 Information explaining what arrangements will be made to allow you to complete your trip and fly home will be published on our website and via social media sites, details can be found on our ATOL Failures page.

 Please select the relevant Failed ATOL holder for further details.

 If you incur costs due to replacing parts for your ATOL protected trip, you will be required to complete a claim form.
+You are advised to obtain and keep all receipts.

 If you’re due to travel